orbeon/orbeon-forms-doc/xforms/events-standard.md

 </xh:html>
 ```

-The above example also shows how you can constrain an event handler to respond to an event dispatched to a particular target element using the `ev:target` attribute. here, the event handler responds to `DOMFocusIn` events, but only those dispatched to the `my-input` control.
+The above example also shows how you can constrain an event handler to respond to an event dispatched to a particular target element using the `ev:target` attribute.
+Here, the event handler responds to `DOMFocusIn` events, but only those dispatched to the `my-input` control.

 ### The ev:propagate attribute